lammps/lammps/doc/src/Examples.rst

 Nearly all of these directories have README files which give more details on how to understand and use their contents.

-The USER directory has a large number of sub-directories which correspond by name to a USER package.
-They contain scripts that illustrate how to use the command(s) provided in that package.
+The PACKAGES directory has a large number of sub-directories which correspond by name to specific packages.
+They contain scripts that illustrate how to use the command(s) provided in those packages.
 Many of the sub-directories have their own README files which give further instructions.
-See the :doc:`Packages_details <Packages_details>` doc page for more info on specific USER packages.
+See the :doc:`Packages_details <Packages_details>` doc page for more info on specific packages.

 .. _openkim: https://openkim.org